nuno2msilva/pocket-keeper/README.md

+# Disclaimer
+The project as it is, works merely as a demo.
+It is functional and practical as a short to medium term, but it might be prone to failure and or bugs.
+It uses localstorage to save data, but it can exported to a json.
+Final product may vary.

 # 🧾 Pocket Keeper - Personal Expense Tracker

 A mobile-first personal expense tracking application built with React, TypeScript, and Tailwind CSS.
 Track your receipts, manage merchants and products, and gain insights into your spending habits with beautiful visualizations.